greglv93/Antibody-Annotation-to-JSON/CONTRIBUTING.md

         of all fields in the sample data
 	- For JSON sub-properties, be guided by the description of each field in the documentation for the input data

 3.  i.
-JSON Schema (./doc/INN_antibody_schema.json) to formally describe and define constraints for the desired output data structure
+[JSON Schema](./doc/INN_antibody_schema.json) to formally describe and define constraints for the desired output data structure
         - Consult the descriptions in the original format documentation
         - Also `grep` the sample input data to see what range of values should be possible for each property